QuiltMC/matcher/README.md

 Requires JDK 11.

-Build it with `./gradlew build`, run `matcher-all.jar` in `build/libs`.
-Doesn't work if you launch it from IDE for some reason.
+Run it with `./gradlew run`, build a distribution with `./gradlew distZip`.

 ### Credits